 Award-Winning CT Scan App Concept

-In May 2023, we participated in the CraftHack 2023 hackathon and created the POC for HealthHub, a doctor's AI assisted portal for scheduling CT scans.
+In May 2023, we participated in the CraftHack 2023 hackathon in Budapest and created the POC for HealthHub, a doctor's AI assisted portal for scheduling CT scans.
 To our delight and surprise, our team was awarded the grand prize from among forty competing teams.
 It was an unforgettable experience.
 This is what happened, these were the mistakes we made, and this is what we learned.

 The A500 Mini is a nifty recreated retro computer that can be made to run any classic Amiga software.
 Here's how to turn it into a portable device using an Android tablet as a screen to bring it to the pub for field-testing.
 And I shot a video doing it!
 Let me show you, it's fun.